WGLab/dragonstar2019/day2_assembly/README.md

 total reads: 1591
 total length: 4786525
 ```
-In this tutorial, two tools will be used to conduct long read sequence assembly, including canu and wtdbg.
+In this tutorial, two tools will be used to conduct long read sequence assembly, including canu and wtdbg2.

 ### 2.1 Canu
 #### 2.1.1 Preparation of folders and data